IO-workshop/IO-workshop.github.io/_pages/about.md

 **Workshop format:**

 We expect all participants read the papers before the workshop.
 Papers and the Zoom link will be circulated via our mailing list each week (see below).
+The workshop takes place on Tuesdays at 3:00 pm (EST)

 Job Market Talks: 45 minutes presentation, 45 minutes Q&A.